pmndrs/jotai/docs/api/core.md

 ## atom

-`atom` is an object where we save data there.
-It's immutable and shouldn't get mutated/changed directly.
+`atom` is a function to create an atom config.
+The atom config is an immutable object.
+The atom config itself doesn't hold an atom value.
+The atom value is stored in a Provider state.

 ```tsx
 // primitive atom